kamilkhanlab/convex-ode-subgradients/README.md

 - K.A.
 Khan and P.I.
 Barton, Generalized derivatives for solutions of parametric ordinary differential equations with non-differentiable right-hand sides, *J Optim Theory Appl*, **163**, 355-386 (2014)
 - J.K.
 Scott and P.I.
 Barton, Improved relaxations for the parametric solutions of ODEs using differential inequalities, *J Glob Optim*, **57**(1), 143-176 (2013)
 - Y. Song and K.A.
 Khan, Optimization-based convex relaxations for nonconvex parametric systems of ordinary differential equations, *Math Program*, **196**, 521-565 (2022)
 - Y. Song and K.A.
-Khan, Computing subgradients of convex relaxations for solutions of parametric ordinary differential equations, *Optimization Methods and Software*, accepted (2024)
+Khan, Computing subgradients of convex relaxations for solutions of parametric ordinary differential equations, *Optimization Methods and Software*, in press (2024). doi:10.1080/10556788.2024.2346641
 - Y. Zhang and K.A.
 Khan, Evaluating subgradients for convex relaxations of dynamic process models by adapting current tools, *Computers & Chemical Engineering*, **180**, 108462 (2024).